-1 Professor Max Müller considers the word $\dot{\rho}\delta\delta\rho\nu$ to be Aryan, and originally to have meant simply a sprig or flower.
+$^{^9}$ Professor Max Müller considers the word $\dot{\rho}\dot{o}\delta$ ov to be Aryan, and originally to have meant simply a sprig or flower.

-2 "Mexican Antiquities," vol. vi., p.
+10 "Mexican Antiquities," vol. vi., p.
 120.

-3 In Persia it is connected with the nightingale.
+11 In Persia it is connected with the nightingale.
 "Tradition says that the bird utters a plaintive cry whenever the flower is gathered, and that it will hover round the plant in the spring-time, till, overpowered with its fragrance, it falls senseless to the ground.
 The Rose is supposed to burst forth from its bud at the opening song of the nightingale.
-You may place a handful of fragrant herbs
+You may place a handful of fragrant herbs p.
+13 and flowers before the nightingale," say the Persian poets.
+"Yet he wishes not, in his constant and faithful heart, for more than the sweet breath of his beloved Rose."--Friend, "Flowers and Flower Lore."

-In the west it appears for the first time in allegorical literature as the central figure in the "four-square garden" of the ancient "Romance of the Rose."
-The first part of this poem was written by Guillaume de Lorris before the year 1260, and it was completed by Jean de Meung, whose death occurred in the year 1316, according to the general opinion.
-This extraordinary work, once of universal popularity, is supposed by some of its commentators to admit of an alchemical interpretation, and openly professes the principles of the Magnum Opus.1 The garden, or vergier, which contains the Rose, is richly sculptured on its outer walls with symbolical figures of Hatred, Treason, Meanness, Covetousness, Avarice, Envy, Sadness, Age, Hypocrisy, Poverty-all the vices and miseries of mortality.
-Idleness opens the gate to him, Merriment greets him and draws him into the dance, and then he beholds the God of Love, accompanied by Dous-Regars, a youth who carries his bows and arrows, by Beauty, Wealth, Bounty, Frankness, Courtesy, &c.
-The lover, while he is contemplating the loveliness of the Rose, and flowers before the nightingale," say the Persian poets.
-"Yet he wishes not, in his constant and faithful heart, for more than the sweet breath of his beloved Rose."-Friend, "Flowers and Flower Lore."
 There is a Persian Feast of Roses, which lasts the whole time the flower is in bloom.

+opinion.
+This extraordinary work, once of universal popularity, is supposed by some of its commentators to admit of an alchemical interpretation, and openly professes the principles of the Magnum Opus.
+[12] The garden, or vergier, which contains the Rose, is richly sculptured on its outer walls with symbolical figures of Hatred, Treason, Meanness, Covetousness, Avarice, Envy, Sadness, Age, Hypocrisy, Poverty--all the vices and miseries of mortality.
+Idleness opens the gate to him, Merriment greets him and draws him into the dance, and then he beholds the God of Love, accompanied by Dous-Regars, a youth who carries his bows and arrows, by Beauty, Wealth, Bounty, Frankness, Courtesy, etc. The lover, while he is contemplating the loveliness of the Rose,